Over the course of your life, you might spend thousands of hours monitoring your investments and savings.

 When you meet with your accountant, have him or her analyze your withholding so that you can make any adjustments, and so the government isn’t taking too much, nor too little.

-As we’re more than a year into the new tax law, you’re probably starting to understand the impact of the changes.
+As we’re more than two years into the new tax law, you’re probably starting to understand the impact of the changes.

-If your charitable contributions are low this year (2019), and you’re a joint-filer, the new tax law’s higher standard deduction practically makes taking it a no brainer.
+If your charitable contributions are low this year (2020), and you’re a joint-filer, the new tax law’s higher standard deduction practically makes taking it a no-brainer.

 But, looking forward, with a little creativity, you can still make charitable donations in a tax-friendly way.

 Called “bundling,” if you expect your contributions will be reasonably high this year, you might want to accelerate your donations (by making next year’s 2021 contributions now).

 Simply, even for middle class filers, once your contributions hit a certain threshold, then itemizing (as opposed to taking the standard deduction) can still save you money on taxes.